 You Should Keep A Track Of The Updated T&Cs Of The Policy

 Insurers have the right to update or change the terms and conditions of the policy as and when necessary.
-But, they are permitted to do that only with the prior approval of the IRDAI.
-It is also important that any changes must be informed to you 90 days prior to renewal.
+It is important that any changes must be informed to you 90 days prior to renewal.
 However, as a policyholder, it is your responsibility to make sure you review it from your end as well.
 This way, you can ensure that you are up to date with the policy terms and conditions.

 Pro Tips To Avoid Missing Your Health Insurance Renewal.